- 3-Minute Article

 Develop a plan for retirement income

 Think about how you’ll collect income in retirement.

 Examine guaranteed sources of income in retirement, such as Social Security and pension payments, as well as potential income from other financial products and investments.
 Compare total expected income against estimated expenses.
 If there is a gap, work with a financial professional to explore options for guaranteed retirement income, such as annuities.

 Review options for Social Security

-Consult with your financial professional to learn how different Social Security claiming strategies could impact your retirement plan and figure out the optimal time to start collecting benefits.
-For example, the maximum Social Security benefit in 2019 for those who claim at age 62 is $2,209 per month.
-But the maximum for those who claim at 70 is $3,770.
+Consult with your financial professional to learn how different Social Security claiming strategies could impact your plans for retirement and figure out the optimal time to start collecting benefits.

 Develop a plan for enrolling in government benefit programs